umd-mith/sg-data/data/intro/clean/introduction.md

-    that help us understand her process of composition, particularly as they relate to the forty missing pages (twenty leaves or folios) at the beginning of the notebook (a number of pages sufficient to have contained the missing text—see the footnote on page 2 in this edition, as well as the footnote on Quire I below.
+    that help us understand her process of composition, particularly as they relate to the forty missing pages (twenty leaves or folios) at the beginning of the notebook (a number of pages sufficient to have contained the missing text---see the footnote on page 2 in this edition, as well as the footnote on Quire I below.
 In this instance, there is a strong possibility that MWS's page numbers "41" and "43" and "45" on the first three surviving rectos are alterations from numbers "21" and "22"